 However, if you’re describing your character entering some kind of haunted mansion, you’ll need to describe more.
 Describe the gothic chandeliers, the shadowed doorframes, the statues and the mirrors.
 Describe the smell of decay in the air, the sound of the wind through the cracked windows.
 Those things will interest your audience because they’re not something we experience every day, and the details will be noteworthy.

-Keeping Connected To Your Character
+Avoid The White Box By Keeping Connected To Your Character

 The most important thing to remember about setting the scene is to keep connected to your character.
 Your character wouldn’t walk into a room and notice nothing, we don’t exist in a White Box.
 But equally so, most people don’t walk into a room and start listing the number of light switches or the placement of every single vase.